tky1026/rris_doc/docs/source/Doc/Guide/Coding/reSTSphinx/code_rst_ref_links.rst

 .. note::

-   This will require editting ``conf.py``, which consists of some important configurations of this documentation.
+   This will require editing ``conf.py``, which consists of some important configurations of this documentation.
    Please enquire the :ref:`maintainers <team-doc-maintainers>` before doing so.
 Otherwise, we still suggest creating a unique label method.